gideonibemerejr/SEI-CC-2/work/w05/d2/01-js-promises/js-promises.md

 #### Example - Seeding a Database
 <br>

-- As written, the code first deletes movies, then afterwards, deletes the performers in series.
+- There's nothing _wrong_ with the code as written - it works.
+However, the code first deletes movies, then afterwards, deletes the performers in series.

-- Because they are not dependent upon each other, it would be more efficient to perform both operations **simultaneously** - the `Promise.all` method is our ticket...
+- Because they are not dependent upon each other, it would be more efficient to perform both operations **simultaneously** - the `Promise.all` method can make this happen...

 ---
 #### Example - Seeding a Database